 As it did over summer and throughout the school closure last spring, Charles County Public Schools (CCPS) is providing free meals to children ages 2 to 18 through the U.S. Department of Agriculture’s (USDA) Summer Food Service Program (SFSP).

 In anticipation of the waiver, students’ accounts have not been charged.
-The SFSP will be used through Dec.
-31. A cold breakfast and lunch will be provided to children each school day, including Wednesdays with no contact service available at all sites.
+The SFSP will be used through the end of the 2020-21 school year.
+A cold breakfast and lunch will be provided to children each school day, including Wednesdays with no contact service available at all sites.
 Meals can be picked up from a table by those who walk to the sites, while drivers should remain in their car to receive the meals.

 The meals are free for children ages 2 to 18.
 Parents picking up meals without their child present will need to show proof of a child’s age — like a student identification badge or copy of a report card.
 If the child is not or not yet enrolled in CCPS, and is not present during pickup, the parent must show documentation of the child’s age — such as a copy of a birth certificate or a report card from a private school.